Principality of Hungary: Population

-There are various estimates of the size of the country's population in the 10th century, ranging from 250,000 to 1,500,000 in 900 AD.
+There are various estimates of the size of the country's population in the 10th century, ranging from 250,000 to 1.5 million in 900 AD.
 There is no archaeological evidence that the Hungarian nobles lived in castles in the 10th century.
 Archaeology revealed only one fortified building dated to the late 9th century (the castle of Mosapurc).
 Only excavations of 11th century buildings give certain evidence of castle building.
 However, the result of the excavations in Borsod may imply that the prelates and nobles lived in stone houses as early as the 10th century.
 Muslim geographers mentioned that Hungarians lived in tents.
 Beside tents, the common people lived in pit-dwellings, though there is archaeological proof of the appearance of multi-roomed and wood-and-stone house types.

 Further theories

-Some historians believe that Prince Árpád's people spoke Turkic and the Magyars had been in the Basin since 680.
-Their main argument is that the newcomers' cemeteries are too small, indicating that the population wasn't big enough to make Magyar the dominant language in the Basin.
+Some historians believe that Prince Árpád's people were Turkic speakers and the Magyars had been in the Basin since 680s.
+Their main argument is that the newcomers' cemeteries are too small, indicating that the population was not big enough to make Magyar the dominant language in the Basin.
 However, it seems that Árpád led the Megyer tribe, and it would be tricky if the Megyer tribe would have spoken Bulgar Turkic.
 Of course, in principle anything may happen in a symbiosis.